How much is your car worth?

 The RDX Advance has a standard Surround-View Camera System to allow the driver to see objects all around the vehicle on a screen.
 The Wrangler only offers a rear monitor and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the front or sides.

 For better protection of the passenger compartment, the RDX uses safety cell construction with a three-dimensional high-strength frame that surrounds the passenger compartment.
 It provides extra impact protection and a sturdy mounting location for door hardware and side impact beams.
 The Wrangler uses a body-on-frame design, which has no frame members above the floor of the vehicle.

-For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, its standard front crash prevention system, and its headlight’s “Good” rating, the Insurance Institute for Highway Safety grants the RDX its highest rating: “Top Pick Plus” for 2019, a rating granted to only 55 vehicles tested by the IIHS.
+For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, its standard vehicle-to-vehicle front crash prevention system, its standard vehicle-to-pedestrian front crash prevention system, and its standard headlight’s “Good” rating, the Insurance Institute for Highway Safety grants the RDX its highest rating: “Top Pick Plus” for 2020, a rating granted to only 30 vehicles tested by the IIHS.
 The Wrangler has not been tested, yet.

 The RDX comes with a full 4-year/50,000-mile basic warranty, which covers the entire truck and includes 24-hour roadside assistance.
 The Wrangler’s 3-year/36,000-mile basic warranty expires 1 year and 14,000 miles sooner.